BitBarn-Mods/FS25_YieldTracker/README.md

 ## 📣 Feedback & Issues

 Found a bug or have a feature suggestion?
-Open an issue on this repository.
+Navigate to the [Issues](../../issues) section on this repository to let us know.

 ---

 ## 📜 License

 This mod is open-source.
-You can view, modify, or contribute via this GitHub repository.
-Please credit the original author if redistributed.
+You may view, modify, or contribute to it via the GitHub repository.
+Redistribution is not permitted without explicit permission from the original author.
+If you modify or use parts of this code, please provide proper credit.